NFL free agency preview: Where do we stand with all of the possible franchise-tagged players?

 Instead of letting their best players hit free agency, teams can use the franchise tag.
 A non-exclusive tag means teams can match any offer sheet to their player, or get two first-round picks as compensation.
 An exclusive franchise tag means their player can’t even negotiate with anyone else (NFL.com set out the rules of the game in detail here, and here were the estimated tag costs for each position).

 The deadline to tag a player this year is March 1, and many teams started making their decisions on Monday.
 Some still could use the tag by the deadline.
-As of Tuesday morning, here’s where we stand on who has already been tagged (or reportedly will get it before Wednesday’s deadline), who won’t be tagged, and who might still be tagged:
+Here’s where we stand on who has already been tagged (or reportedly will get it before Wednesday’s deadline), who won’t be tagged, and who might still be tagged:

 ALREADY TAGGED